hawk/lux/doc/script_syntax.md

 Like `??Template`, but more restricted as no variables are substituted.
 That is the string is matched as is.

-**-Regexp**
+*-*
+*-Regexp*
-Sets a failure condition [regular expression][].
-If the given `Regexp` ever matches, the test case is considered failed (no further processing of the script).
+Sets a failure condition regular expression [regular expression][].
+If the given `Regexp` ever matches, the test case is considered to have failed (no further processing of the script will be performed besides cleanup).
 If no `Regexp` is given, the old failure condition is reset (cleared).
-Typically used to match error messages.
+It is typically used to match error messages.

+In the active shell, the `Regexp` is tried on the output preceding each successful match of expect expressions.
+The characters up to, but not including, the (successful) match are tried against the failure condition.
+In non-active shells the `RegExp` is tried when the shell produces new output.

+**+**
 **+Regexp**
-Sets a success condition.
-If the given `Regexp` ever matches, the test case is considered a success (no further processing of the script).
+Sets a success condition regular expression [regular expression][].
+If the given `Regexp` ever matches, the test case is considered a success (no further processing of the script will be performed besides cleanup).
 If no `Regexp` is given, the old success condition is reset (cleared).
+It is typically used to match error messages.

+In the active shell, the `Regexp` is tried on the output preceding each successful match of expect expressions.
+The characters up to, but not including, the (successful) match are tried against the success condition.
+In non-active shells the `RegExp` is tried when the shell produces new output.

 **\[endshell\]**
 An `expect` operation like `?`, but it waits for the `stdout` stream